adsanz/process-exporter/README.md

 This is designed to be run ONLY on linux machines, I haven't tested it on mac or windows, feel free to add PRs I'll review them.

+**VARIABLES**:
+- `PROMETHEUS_HOST`: Your prometheus instance
+- `EXPORTER_PORT`: The port where the exporter will attach
+- `SCRAPE_TIME`: This setting should be set the same as the scrape time of your prom instance (recommended is above 10, less will cause high usage)

 For usage, I recommend using docker!

 1. Docker build: